NancokPS2/mewgenics-gon-map/README.md

   - particle(str): A particle to spawn at the target location.
   - projectile(str): Seemingly launches a projectile from the source to the target.
   - single_projectile(bool): Seems to prevent AoE abilities from launching a projectile at each targeted tile.
 Instead firing only at the targeted tile.
+  - ignore_slowtiles(bool): Causes the animation to ignore the slowdown caused by tiles (if the user moves trough one during its use)
+  - chain_movieclip(str): Unknown.
+  - chain_distance(num): Unknown.
+Seems to be defined as a decimal.

 - cost: Requirement for using the spell, it can be bypassed by effects that automatically cast spells.
   - infcantrip(bool): If false, this can only be used once per turn.